University Level Accomplishments

 University of Tennessee, 2011-2019

-As the coordinator of a master’s degree and a graduate certificate program designed, developed, and institutionalized an online curriculum for working adults in Instructional Technology.
-In eight years, program distance education revenue increased from $40K to $200K and maintained a 95% or higher graduation rate after the introductory course.
+As the proggram coordinator of a master’s degree and a graduate certificate program designed, developed, and institutionalized an online curriculum for working adults in Instructional Technology.
+In eight years, the revenue from the program increased from $40K to $200K and maintained a 95% or higher graduation rate after the introductory course.
 Alumni job placement was 100% in both the public and private sectors.
 The graduate certificate program was nationally recognized by the Association for Educational Communication and Technology (AECT) and in 2017 the master’s program was awarded the AECT Distance Education Division Best Practice Award.

 Northern Illinois University, 2008-2011